What are cookies? Learn how they work on your website here!

 - First-party cookies are stored on your website and injected into your users’ devices as soon as they consent.

-- Third-party cookies are the cookies produced by third-party tools that you use for some processing purposes.
+- Third-party tracking cookies are the cookies produced by third-party tools that you use for some processing purposes.
 These third-party tools are connected to your website, but the cookies are not stored there.
 Instead, they go to the user’s device from a third-party website.
 These are usually analytic cookies, social media cookies, and similar ones.

-However, some cookies cannot be easily placed in one of these two groups.
+However, sometimes cookies cannot be easily placed in one of these two groups.
 A good example is Facebook tracking cookies - produced by Facebook but stored on your website.
 Although they have been created by a third party (Facebook), and you can extract data collected by them only by using Facebook marketing tools, they are stored on your website like first-party cookies.

 Purpose

-Cookies differ based on the purpose they serve your business.
+Certain cookies differ based on the purpose they serve your business.

 The most general classification based on purpose is on essential and non-essential cookies.